e-c-k-e-r/vall-e/README.md

 ### Local

-To quickly try it out, you can choose between the following modes:

-* AR only: `python -m vall_e.models.ar yaml="./data/config.yaml"`
+To quickly try it out, you can run `python -m vall_e.models.ar_nar yaml="./data/config.yaml"`
-* NAR only: `python -m vall_e.models.nar yaml="./data/config.yaml"`
-* AR+NAR: `python -m vall_e.models.base yaml="./data/config.yaml"`

 Each model file has a barebones trainer and inference routine.